Pi Delta Psi: National Convention

-Pi Delta Psi holds an annual National Convention in the August of each year.
+Pi Delta Psi holds an annual National Convention in August of each year.
 The National Convention is a formal 2-day meeting of members where the National Executive Board meets and discusses relevant fraternity issues with active members from all chapters.
 Discussed issues involve an overview of the fraternity, creating general goals, and national expansion.
 Cultural, professional, and/or leadership workshops are also held.
 The location of each year's National Convention is usually determined at the previous convention and changes annually.

 National Winter Conference

 Pi Delta Psi holds an annual National Winter Conference in January.
-The Winter Conference is a daylong leadership retreat where the National Executive Board meets and discusses relevant fraternity issues with representatives from each undergraduate chapter.
+The Winter Conference is a day-long leadership retreat where the National Executive Board meets and discusses relevant fraternity issues with representatives from each undergraduate chapter.
 The event is typically held in the New York metropolitan area.

 Tau chapter performing their annual lion dance on campus.

 National Summer Weekend

-Pi Delta Psi holds an annual National Summer Weekend during the month of July each year.
+Pi Delta Psi holds an annual National Summer Weekend during July each year.
 The National Summer Weekend is a 2-3 day series of events that includes the National Summer BBQ, National Summer Conference, and National Summer Banquet.

 The National Summer BBQ is normally held at Alley Pond Park in Queens, New York, and includes sporting events and chapter fundraising activities.
 The National Summer Conference is a private half-day event where the National Executive Board meets and discusses relevant fraternity issues with active chapter members.
 Elections for the following year's National Executive Board also take place during this event.
-The Conference is normally held in the New York metropolitan area.The National Summer Banquet is a formal dinner event for Pi Delta Psi members which is normally held near the location of the National Summer Conference.
+The Conference is normally held in the New York metropolitan area.
+The National Summer Banquet is a formal dinner event for Pi Delta Psi members, which is normally held near the location of the National Summer Conference.
 National announcements such as awards and scholarships are presented during this event.

 Cultural awareness

-At the chapter level, each chapter is required to host a set number of cultural events on campus each year depending on the chapter's size; failure to achieve this annual criterion will result in the chapter losing its chapter status.
+At the chapter level, each chapter is required to host a set number of cultural events on campus each year, depending on the chapter's size; failure to achieve this annual criterion will result in the chapter losing its chapter status.
 There are various annual events that these chapters host specifically such as "Amazing Race: Asian Edition" which is regularly hosted alongside Kappa Phi Lambda.

 Brothers with California's Governor Arnold Schwarzenegger during a philanthropy event.